 Prairie Pioneer Benedictine Sisters

-In 1878 four Sisters from St. Benedict’s, St. Joseph, Minnesota, arrived in Bismarck to open St. Mary’s Academy and Boarding School.
+In 1878 five Sisters from St. Benedict’s, St. Joseph, Minnesota, arrived in Bismarck to open St. Mary’s Academy and Boarding School.
 Classes began immediately with 21 boarders and 80 students crammed into three small classrooms.

 Before long, the Academy extended to the high school level, a new brick parish church and school were built, and more Sisters were sent to begin grade schools in both the larger and smaller towns of western North Dakota.
 In their earliest days, several of these also were boarding schools to allow distant farm families the opportunity of Catholic education for their children.
 Music teachers provided both school and private lessons; their school programs and private recitals brought a touch of culture to the prairies.
 The Sisters also ministered to the church of North Dakota by undertaking the training of altar servers, doing the parish sacristy work, and teaching weekend and summer religion classes for children unable to attend Catholic schools.